 If non-AP STAs affiliated with a non-AP MLD or its associated NSTR mobile AP MLD simultaneously transmit PPDUs to a STA affiliated with an MLD that has dot11SRSOptionImplemented equal to true, and the transmitted PPDUs solicit control response frames and the MLD intends to align the end times of the PPDUs sent in response by the peer STAs, then at least one of the PPDUs soliciting a control response frame shall carry an MPDU with SRS Control subfield following the procedure defined in 35.3.16.5.2 (End time alignment of response PPDUs using SRS Control field).

-An AP affiliated with an NSTR mobile AP MLD that is operating on the primary link shall not be disabled.

-An NSTR mobile AP MLD shall not set the TID-To-Link Mapping Negotiation Support subfield of MLD Capabilities field of the Basic Multi-Link element to 3.
-The TID-to-link mapping between the non-AP MLD and NSTR mobile AP MLD shall be default mapping mode or all TIDs mapped to the primary link.
+(#17359)An NSTR mobile AP MLD shall set the TID-To-Link Mapping Negotiation Support subfield of MLD Capabilities and Operations (#16107)field of the Basic Multi-Link element to at most 1.
+All TIDs shall be at least mapped to the primary link(#18171).